What is the Socratic method in law school?

-If you’re thinking of applying to law school, you may have heard about the Socratic Method (“cold calling”) and how law school classes are different from classes in undergraduate or other graduate programs.
-In this post, we will discuss the Socratic Method and how to prepare for it.
+If you’re thinking of applying to law school, you may have heard about the Socratic method (also known as cold calling) and how law school classes are different from classes in undergraduate or other graduate programs.
+Here, we will discuss the Socratic method and how to prepare for it.

 In this video, we see the professor prompting two students to take on different sides, as if they were lawyers in a courtroom.
 The students are arguing for whether certain evidence is admissible in a criminal case.

 The University of Akron School of Law—mock law class

 Professor J. Dean Carro does a great job of explaining how a law school class works and goes through a mock Constitutional Law class.

 Professors use the Socratic method as a way to teach students how to apply the legal rule to different situations.
 Professors also like to use the Socratic method because it trains students to think on their feet.
 At the end of law school, after all the Socratic questioning, law students graduate with a stronger ability to reason and think on the spot.
 Lastly, professors like the Socratic method because it helps them engage all the students in the class, not just the most vocal.
 In fact, if you don’t want to be cold called, one solution is to regularly raise your hand and ask or answer questions.
 But, you don’t want to go overboard and derail the class with irrelevant asides.

 Prepare for class

 When are preparing for class, make sure you know the cases assigned for that day.
 You want to know the basic facts, the procedural posture (the journey the case took through the appeals system to get to the court that wrote the decision), and the holding.
 You also want to know the reasoning behind the holding; the professor may well ask you whether you agree with the reasoning and how you would decide differently with different hypothetical facts.

 A few things to remember about cold calls